alex1yaremchuk/first-pull-request/CONTRIBUTING.md

 Thank you for your interest in contributing to First Pull Request!

-Below is step-by-step instruction how to fix a bug in our javascript code.
+Below is step-by-step instruction how to fix a bug in one of the language tracks.
 If something is still unclear please ask questions in [https://github.com/alex1yaremchuk/first-pull-request/discussions](discussions).

 Basic contributions (namely amending the text/changeme.md file) is described in [CONTRIBUTING-LIGHT.md].